 Interactive vs. Traditional

-Lift-the-flap, pop-up books, and touch-and-feel elements make reading a fun, hands-on experience for younger readers.
-These features are costly to produce but add unique value to the book.
+Lift-the-flap, pop-up books, and touch-and-feel elements make reading fun for younger readers.
+These features are pricey but add unique value to your book.

 Understanding Word Count and Page Length

-• Board books: These books range from 8-24 pages and contain minimal text, with 100 or fewer words per book.
+Board books: Range from 8-24 pages and contain minimal text, with 100 or fewer words per book.

 Positioning Text and Illustrations

 Board books use full-page illustrations with minimal text.
-Simple words or short phrases are often placed strategically to complement the artwork.
+Simple words or short phrases complement the artwork.

-Picture books rely heavily on illustrations to tell the story.
-Each page (or spread) is carefully designed to balance text and imagery.
+Picture books rely on illustrations to tell the story.
+Each page balances text and imagery but the highlight is still on visuals.

-Chapter books have longer text and more complex storylines.
-They often incorporate black-and-white illustrations that enhance the story without dominating the page.
+Chapter books often use black-and-white illustrations that improve the story without dominating the page.

 What Size, Shape, and Orientation Is Best?

-Choosing the size and shape for your book is also a part of this step.
-Square books, are ideal for picture books as they provide a large space for vibrant illustrations and allow for an easy-to-hold format.
+Choosing the size and shape for your book is the final part of the 2nd step.
+Square books are great for picture books as they provide a large space for illustrations.
+They are also easy to hold.

-On the other hand, the classic rectangular shape is better suited for books with more text, such as those for older children and young adults.
+Classic rectangular shape is best for books with more text, such as middle-grade and young adults.

 3. Choose a Writing Style